Revue Thommen: History

-In 1853 Société d' Horlogerie à Waldenbourg was founded as a Swiss watch manufacturing company by the community of Waldenburg, Switzerland.
-It began to manufacture pocket watcheses in order to create work in the Waldenburg valley whose location at the route Basel-Geneva had become insignificant due to the newly established train connection Basel - Olten - Geneva.
+In 1853 Société d' Horlogerie à Waldenbourg was founded as a Swiss watch manufacturing company by the community of Waldenburg, Switzerland (Basel-Landschaft).
+It began to manufacture pocket watches in order to create work in the Waldenburg valley whose location at the route Basel-Geneva had become insignificant due to the newly established train connection Basel - Olten - Geneva.

 In 1859 Gédéon Thommen and Louis Tschopp acquired the company and privately restructured it.
-Gédéon Thommen was also the founder and promoter of the Waldenburgerbahn, a steam train connecting the valley’s villages.
-Tschopp left the company, which was renamed Gédéon Thommen’s Uhrenfabriken.
+Gédéon Thommen was also the founder and promoter of the Waldenburgerbahn, a steam train connecting the valley's villages.
+Tschopp left the company, which was renamed Gédéon Thommen's Uhrenfabriken.

-From 1905, the company was commercially registered as REVUE THOMMEN AG, a joint-stock company.
-REVUE had been used earlier as a brand name of the company’s wrist watches, after they had been marketed as “GT” watches (GT standing for Gédéon Thommen) before.
+From 1905, the company was commercially registered as Revue Thommen AG, a joint-stock company.
+Revue had been used earlier as a brand name of the company's wrist watches, after they had been marketed as "GT" watches (GT standing for Gédéon Thommen) before.

-In 1916, the first aircraft chronograph for the Swiss Air Force was created and laid the foundation for the company’s success as an aircraft instrument supplier.
+In 1916, the first aircraft chronograph for the Swiss Air Force was created and laid the foundation for the company's success as an aircraft instrument supplier.

 From 1936 – 1943, the company produced cockpit instrumentation for the Swiss Air Force.
-REVUE THOMMEN developed and supplied altimeters, airspeed indicators, vertical speed indicators, clocks, and the landing gear for the Swiss multifunction biplane EKW C-35.
+Revue Thommen developed and supplied altimeters, airspeed indicators, vertical speed indicators, clocks, and the landing gear for the Swiss multifunction biplane EKW C-35.

-From 1939 - 1944, commissioned by the German government, the company produced watches for the Wehrmacht, Luftwaffe, and Kriegsmarine under the brand REVUE-SPORT.
+From 1939 - 1944, commissioned by the German government, the company produced watches for the Wehrmacht, Luftwaffe, and Kriegsmarine under the brand Revue-Sport.

-In 1945 REVUE THOMMEN commercialized its technical capabilities in the aviation sector by launching a pocket altimeter for alpinists.
+In 1945 Revue Thommen commercialized its technical capabilities in the aviation sector by launching a pocket altimeter for alpinists.
 Derivations like altimeters for parachutists followed, and were produced well into the Internet age.